AustinCGomez/SPFM-Simple-Python-File-Mover-/README.md

 4. **Licensing:** Ensure that the AI generated code is licensed in a way that is compatible with the SPFM project license (MIT License).

-5. ** Put a comment at the beginning and end of any AI generated code and give credit to the AI maker(example: OpenAI- ChatGPT)
+5. **Giving credits** Put a comment at the beginning and end of any AI generated code and give credit to the AI maker(example: OpenAI- ChatGPT)

 By following these guidelines, you can help ensure that AI generated code is of high quality and can be easily integrated into the SPFM project.
 Thank you for your contribution!